Dilan-GitHub/AutomotiveSalesSQL/README.md

 ## Data Columns

+Column	Description	Data Type
-Year: Year of the vehicle
+Year	Year of the vehicle	int
-Make: Make of the vehicle
+Make	Make of the vehicle	object
-Model: Model of the vehicle
+Model	Model of the vehicle	object
-Color: Color of the vehicle
+Color	Color of the vehicle	object
-Body_Style: Body style of the vehicle
+Body_Style	Body style of the vehicle	object
-OEM: Original Equipment Manufacturer
+OEM	Original Equipment Manufacturer	object
-Mileage: Mileage of the vehicle
+Mileage	Mileage of the vehicle	int
-Purchase_Date: Date when the vehicle was purchased
-Purchased_From: Source from where the vehicle was purchased
-Floor_Plan: Financing plan for the vehicle
-Vin_Number: Vehicle Identification Number
-Total_Cost: Total cost of the vehicle
-Repairs_Expenses: Expenses for repairs
-Sale_Price: Sale price of the vehicle
+Purchase_Date	Date when the vehicle was purchased	object Purchased_From	Source from where the vehicle was purchased	object Floor_Plan	Financing plan for the vehicle	object Vin_Number	Vehicle Identification Number	object Total_Cost	Total cost of the vehicle	object Repairs_Expenses	Expenses for repairs	object Sale_Price	Sale price of the vehicle	object
-TTL: Tax, Title, and License fee
-Sale_Price_With_TTL: Sale price including TTL
-Profit: Profit from the sale
+TTL	Tax, Title, and License fee	int Sale_Price_With_TTL	Sale price including TTL	int Profit	Profit from the sale	int
-Sale_Date: Date of sale
+Sale_Date	Date of sale	object
-Time_On_Lot: Number of days the vehicle was on the lot
-Percentage_Of_Return: Percentage of return on investment
+Time_On_Lot	Number of days the vehicle was on the lot	int Percentage_Of_Return	Percentage of return on investment	object

 ## Analysis Goals

-Sales Analysis: Calculate total sales, total profit, and the number of vehicles sold.
+1. Sales Analysis: Calculate total sales, total profit, and the number of vehicles sold.
-Product Analysis: Identify top-selling makes and models.
+2. Product Analysis: Identify top-selling makes and models.
-Profit Analysis: Determine the correlation between vehicle color and average profit.
+3. Profit Analysis: Determine the correlation between vehicle color and average profit.
-Inventory Management: Analyze trends in the time vehicles spend on the lot.
+4. Inventory Management: Analyze trends in the time vehicles spend on the lot.
-Profit Margins: Calculate average profit margins per vehicle sold.
+5. Profit Margins: Calculate average profit margins per vehicle sold.

 ## Approach

-Data Wrangling: Clean the data, handle missing values, and ensure data integrity.
+1. Data Wrangling: Clean the data, handle missing values, and ensure data integrity.
-Feature Engineering: Create new columns if needed to enhance analysis.
+2. Feature Engineering: Create new columns if needed to enhance analysis.
-Exploratory Data Analysis (EDA): Answer key business questions using SQL queries.
+3. Exploratory Data Analysis (EDA): Answer key business questions using SQL queries.

 ## Key Business Questions

-What was the total sales and profit for the dealership in 2017?
+1. What was the total sales and profit for the dealership in 2017?
-How many vehicles were sold in 2017?
+2. How many vehicles were sold in 2017?
-What are the top-selling makes and models?
+3. What are the top-selling makes and models?
-Is there a correlation between vehicle color and average profit?
+4. Is there a correlation between vehicle color and average profit?
-Which body style tends to have the highest profit margins?
+5. Which body style tends to have the highest profit margins?
-Are there any trends in the time vehicles spend on the lot before being sold?
+6. Are there any trends in the time vehicles spend on the lot before being sold?
-What is the average profit margin per vehicle sold?
+7. What is the average profit margin per vehicle sold?

 You can find the code for this project [HERE](https://github.com/Dilan-GitHub/AutomotiveSales/blob/main/RND2017.sql)